 Q. What does the application procedure consist of?

 A. The procedure requires all applicants to make an appointment, then appear in person on the day of the appointment at the Dept. of Criminal Justice in Chelsea MA.
-The paperwork required includes a completed application form, a copy of your license from your home state (if your state issues them), a copy of a background check from your own state, proof of training, a set of fingerprints, and a letter from a local law enforcement official testifying in his opinion there is no problem with you obtaining the license.
+The paperwork required includes a completed application form, a copy of your license from your home state (if your state issues them) and proof of training.
 Once the DCJIS receives your application (be sure to fill it out correctly) and other required paperwork they will notify you to appear in Chelsea for an appointment on the day of their choosing.
-On that day you will be interviewed, fingerprinted etc.. but will not receive the license.
+On that day you will be interviewed, fingerprinted etc. but will not receive the license.
 That can take up to an additional 6 months.
 Also, note: this same process is required for renewal of same license on a yearly basis!

 Q.What about a “concealed carry” license?

-A. To carry a firearm (handgun) concealed and loaded, apply for a Class A, and seek one issued “for all lawful purposes.”
-Never use “open carry” in Massachusetts.
+A. To carry a firearm (handgun) concealed and loaded, apply “for all lawful purposes.”

 Q. What is meant by “all lawful purposes”?